not-a-cowfr/wheel-picker/README.md

 # wheel-picker

-Simple cli tool to make and pick from a wheel.
+Simple cli tool to make and randomly pick from a wheel.

 ## Installing